-1) Use multiple models to develop understandings of place value and the base-ten number system.

-2) Use patterns to explore algorithms for basic mathematical operations.
+- 1) Use multiple models to develop an understanding of place value and the base-ten number system. - 2) Understand the meaning, effects, and relationships of the basic mathematical operations. - 3) Use patterns to explore algorithms for basic mathematical operations. - 4) Enhance number sense by building estimation skills.

-3) Understand the meaning, effects, and relationships of the basic mathematical operations.

-4) Define and communicate scenarios for the appropriate use of basic operations (applications, money, time, etc.)
+5) Define and communicate scenarios for the appropriate use of basic operations (applications, money, time, etc.)